 Well, that’s exactly the kind of question that the JFK Records Act was supposed to answer.
 Right.
 And yet, there it is.
 It’s still secret now.
 Is that the key to the assassination?
 Probably not.
 But it could be it could be highly relevant.
 It might be trivial, but it could be highly relevant.
 You know, the point is, that’s why we have the law so that we can say we don’t have to speculate.

-DALE Couldn’t agree more.
-I said not always.
-Is it not always a case of us doing the best we can, gradually earning the progress that is earned?
+DALE: Couldn’t agree more.
+Is it not always, is it not always a case of us doing the best we can, gradually earning the progress that is earned?
 Demystifying the complexities of the past, which help us to demystify the complexities of the present.

 MORLEY: Yes.
 Yes.
 So.
 So, you know, I don’t know what Biden’s going to do.
 I mean, President Trump tweeted four years ago, all the JFK records have been released ahead of schedule.
 No surprise that statement was false in two ways.
 All the JFK records weren’t released and they weren’t released ahead of schedule.
 So that’s the question facing Biden now is are we going to get back on track and release these documents that should have been released four years ago?
-And, you know, I really don’t know the answer to the inclination of the CIA, certainly to keep secrets and to obfuscate.
+And, you know, I really don’t know the answer.
+The inclination of the CIA, certainly to keep secrets and to obfuscate.
 And I expect that.
-But I think that if, you know, if people call attention to this and talk about it and talk to their representatives.
-You know, they might do the right thing.
+But I think that if, you know, if people call attention to this and talk about it and talk to their representatives, you know, they might do the right thing.
 They might.
+It’s possible.

-DALE: It’s possible I admire your optimism before we move on.
-An honest to goodness we’re really, really short on time in terms of our new format here, trying to keep things a little bit more concise and in smaller portions, we can take up what people can do.
+DALE: I admire your optimism.
+Before we move on, and honest to goodness we’re really, really short on time in terms of our new format here, trying to keep things a little bit more concise and in smaller portions, we can take up what people can do.

 MORLEY: Yes, maybe.
 But let’s let’s take that up in a separate show.
 What can people do and and what are people doing?
-Because people are starting to take some action around the JFK records in twenty, twenty one.
+Because people are starting to take some action around the JFK records in 2021.
 So let’s let’s do let’s do that for a save that for a moment.

 DALE But before we move to our ultimate conclusion here on this first program, there’s this fourth at least an additional category.
-You define three separate categories.
-But I’m I’m quite intrigued by something that is sort of in the cracks that because of the collaboration between you and Rex Bradford on behalf of JFK and Mary Ferrell Foundation.
-And this is stuff the the I love this this headline that Rex wrote previously released in full or perhaps not the result of which is you investigate through NARA 336 records, multiple pages and different documents.
-Three hundred and thirty six separate records.
+You defined three separate categories.
+But I’m I’m quite intrigued by something that is sort of in the cracks that because of the collaboration between you and Rex Bradford on behalf of JFK Facts and Mary Ferrell Foundation.
+And this is stuff the the I love this this headline that Rex wrote, “Previously Released in Full or Perhaps Not,” the result of which is you investigate through NARA 336 records, multiple pages and different documents, three hundred and thirty six separate records.
 You did a spot check just within the last year, I think maybe a year and a half.
-And and your conclusion, reluctant as it may be, the truth is the spot check resulted, if I’m correct in this and it’s always possible I’m not 224 out of three hundred and thirty six, which are listed as previously released, 224 are missing.
+And and your conclusion, reluctant as it may be, the truth is the spot check resulted, if I’m correct in this, and it’s always possible I’m not, 224 out of three hundred and thirty six, which are listed as previously released, 224 are missing!

 MORLEY: Could not be found.